johanneskastl/ansible-role-install_rke2/README.md

 but that makes a horrible variable name) and `server_url`, where the CLI option is called `server`...

+Using `disable_something`, you can disable the following components, if you
+wish:

+- rke2-coredns
+- rke2-ingress-nginx
+- rke2-metrics-server

 If you want to have a specific version of rke2 installed, setting `rke2_version` will do that (see the example playbook below).